 The Diabetic Diet

-A serving of carbohydrates equals 15 grams of carbs.
-Foods that have carbohydrates include;
+A serving of carbohydrates equals 15 grams of carbohydrates.
+Foods that have carbs include;

 - Fruits and fruit juices